aya49/202105_sfu_cmpt_127/assignments/01/README.md

 - Task 03: `t3.c`
 - Task 04: `t4.c`

-Compress these files into a zip file called `a1.zip`; you can do this by using the following command from console:
+Compress these files into a zip file called `a.zip`; you can do this by using the following command from console:
 ```
 $ make submit
 ```

-Upload `a1.zip` onto the [CMPT 127 D100/D200/D300 Canvas page](https://canvas.sfu.ca/courses/62984) > Assignments > 01.
+Upload `a.zip` onto to the appropriate assignment submission page on the [CMPT 127 D100/D200/D300 Canvas page](https://canvas.sfu.ca/courses/62984) > Assignments.

 # Marking rubric